 Marsden Heights Community College, Nelson, Burnley, Lancashire

-This was the first time that we have had Pulse CSI deliver one of their fantastic workshops at Marsden Heights Community College.
+This was the first time that we had Pulse CSI deliver one of their fantastic workshops at Marsden Heights Community College.
 My colleagues and I were hugely impressed by their service.
 It was professional, courteous and well organised but the thing which impressed us above all else was the rapport which was built up with our students from the off, it was exceptional; it meant that our students were switched on, engaged in their tasks and most importantly having fun while learning.

 This is a testament to Jacqui and how she delivered the workshop and the resources she provided.
-Whether it was taking hand or footprints or investigating blood spatter or hair or clothes fibres our students thoroughly enjoyed every single aspect which was fantastic to witness!
+Whether it was taking hands or footprints or investigating blood spatter or hair or clothes fibres our students thoroughly enjoyed every single aspect which was fantastic to witness!
 I cannot wait to be able to invite Pulse back to MHCC to inspire, motivate and excite our students about real-life science!

 Felixstowe Academy, Felixstowe, Suffolk

 The Forensic workshop was brilliant and worked very well within Felixstowe Academy.
 The aim of the workshop was to work with our primary schools as a transition event so all potential FXA pupils could meet each other and have positive experiences at FXA which I feel they did.
 We also invited our year 7s to the event and they also thoroughly enjoyed it!